OpensourceICTSolutions/zabbix-mysql-partitioning-perl/README.md

 Make sure to uncomment the correct lines (see blog post), the default is setup for MySQL 5.6 or MariaDB.

-Also, see common issue at the bottom of the blog post.
+Also, see common issues at the bottom of the blog post.

-# Zabbix MySQL partitioning perl script
+# Zabbix MySQL partitioning Perl script

 Disclaimer: This script isn't made by us, but the current author is unknown.
 We've added it to Github for ease of access.
 If you are the original creator of this script, please send us a private message.
 With that out of the way, let's move on.